From our “Ask a Question” mailbag: Can a divorced spouse claim inheritance?

 If you have more questions about inheritance and divorce, schedule a free consultation with a divorce lawyer in your area.
 Inheritance laws are complicated.
 It is not advisable for you to proceed without legal counsel.
 Many divorce lawyers Collin County, TX residents trust offer consultations for free and can give you some advice and an overview of how your inheritance may or may not be subject to division in your divorce.

-Thank you to our contributors at Scroggins Family Law for the above information.
+Thank you to our contributors at Scroggins Law Group for the above information.

 More Planning Questions?